shen29103/ECE444-F2021-Lab3/readme.md

 **Activity 5**

-Functional requirement: The tool should implement a login system.
-Users should be able to create an account where they can list their preferences.
+Functional requirement: The tool should offer search suggestions based on what the user had previously searched for.

 Non-functional requirement: The tool should have a more colorful user interface.
 In my opinion, the current user interface is very minimalistic and does not have a lot of colors.
 I would suggest adding more colors to make it more visually appealing.